hungptit/fastgrep/notes/fastgrep.md

 ---
 # What have we done so far?

 * We have created a generic file reading algorithm which might be one of the fastest available solution.
 See this [link](https://lemire.me/blog/2012/06/26/which-is-fastest-read-fread-ifstream-or-mmap/ "Lemire's blog") for more information.
+Note that we reuse our algorithm easily for different purposes.

-* Our benchmark results have shown that *linestats* command is about 50% faster than *wc -l* .
+* Our benchmark results have shown that **linestats** command is about 50% faster than **wc -l**.
+The performance gain comes from below facts

+	* Tuning: We choose the best value for our buffer from the file reading benchmark.

+	* Inlining: The ability to inline functions at compile in C++ does contribute to the performance gain since our approach and the algorithm used in wc are mostly the same.

 ---
 class: center, middle